sp7t/project-athena/CONTRIBUTING.md

 To maintain a clean and linear project history, we prefer rebasing your feature branch onto `develop` rather than merging `develop` into your branch.

 1.  **Fetch the latest changes from `develop`**:

     ```bash
     git fetch origin develop
     ```

+    > **💡 GUI Alternative**: In VSCode, use the Source Control panel and click the refresh icon, or use the sync button in the status bar.

 2.  **Rebase your feature branch**:

     ```bash
     git checkout your-feature-branch
     git rebase origin/develop
     ```

+    > **💡 GUI Alternative**: In VSCode, ensure you're on your feature branch, then open the Command Palette (Ctrl/Cmd+Shift+P), type "Git: Rebase Branch" and select `origin/develop` as the target.

 3.  **Resolve conflicts**: If there are merge conflicts, Git will pause the rebase and ask you to resolve them.
 After resolving conflicts, continue the rebase:

     ```bash
     git add . # Add resolved files
     git rebase --continue
     ```

+    > **💡 GUI Alternative**: VSCode will show conflict markers in your files.
+Resolve conflicts using the inline conflict resolution tools, then use the Source Control panel to stage changes and continue the rebase.

 4.  **Force push (with lease)**: After a successful rebase, you'll need to force push your branch.
 Use `git push --force-with-lease` to avoid accidentally overwriting work if someone else has pushed to the branch.

     ```bash
     git push origin your-feature-branch --force-with-lease
     ```

+    > **💡 GUI Alternative**: In VSCode, after rebasing, the Source Control panel will show that your branch has diverged.
+Click the sync button and choose "Force Push" when prompted.

     _Why rebase?_ Rebasing helps keep the commit history clean by placing your feature branch commits on top of the latest `develop` branch, avoiding unnecessary merge commits.